spacedmonkey/wp-react-theme/README.md

 WP React theme
 ===

-A theme based on the _s by Automattic, but uses react and REST API to render content.
+A WordPress theme based on the _s by Automattic, but uses react and REST API to render content.